 - But they can’t trust you until they like you.

 - And they can’t like you until they get to know you.

 So for someone to go from a stranger on social media to a loyal fan, they need to:

 - Start to like you

 (Want some tips on how you can improve your KLT?
 We dive deep into what creates Know, Like & Trust in this post.)

 The point is – you can’t just show up on Instagram and start expecting people to purchase the second you post a photo.
 Luckily, it’s super easy to establish all 3 factors of KLT on social media.
-You just need to do three things.

 A feed with nothing but promotional posts is boring.
 But on the flip side, if all you do is post funny memes, your audience might completely forget what you and your product or service can do for them.